-- A.I.
-All models, examples, teaching aids, previous work done by the students must be cleared out of the laboratory at least one day prior to the commencement of the test/examination.
-This is to ensure that no outside help or unfair advantage can be gained by the students.
-Students are to make their own arrangements as to what they should do with these articles cleared from the laboratory. - A.2.
-All materials, personal tools and equipment required for the practical must be on hand and in working order. - A.3.
-The invigilator must ensure that all models must be laid out or on-hand and clearly marked for the test / examination. - B. Test and/or examination day. - B.I.
-No student may bring any handbags or lunch boxes into a test or an examination.
-Students are to make their own arrangements as to what they should do with these articles. - B.2.
-Students enter, go to their workstations, and lay out and prepare their tools and instruments. - B.3.
+- B.6 No student may bring any handbags or lunch boxes into a test or an examination.
+Students are to make their own arrangements as to what they should do with these articles. - B.7.
+Students enter, go to their workstations, and lay out and prepare their tools and instruments. - B.8.
 The following will be read out prior to the text/examination papers being handed out: "This is an official test/examination of the Department of Dental Sciences as constituted by the Durban University of Technology.
 All rules of the Institution pertaining to tests and examination apply.
 These rules are to be found in the Rule Book for students of the Institution and are available to students on request.
 Those students contravening these rules will be prosecuted in terms of the rules of the Durban University of Technology by the Institution's disciplinary tribunal."
-(Note to invigilator: In the case of an examination a list of instructions to be read to students will be supplied by Examinations Office and must be read out as well as B.3)
+(Note to invigilator: In the case of an examination a list of instructions to be read to students will be supplied by Examinations Office and must be read out as well as B.3) - B.9.
+Time of arrival to major practical tests, any student arriving late will be allowed into the laboratory only up to one hour after the commencement of the test.
+Such a student will not be allowed extra time.
+This is aligned with DUT test and examination rules.